 10. Up to 30% of those who have had stents implanted or open heart bypass surgery still experience angina afterwards.

-Responses to each of the questions posed by the five fictional patients are generally those typical of patients facing angioplasty (although do so many of them have to be smokers?)
+Responses to each of the questions posed by the five fictional patients are generally those typical of people facing angioplasty (although do so many of them have to be smokers?)
 Answers to the questions are divided into two sections:

 - The Bottom Line (basic important information)